Discover more from 2008philz

 The first 140 seasons of Phillies baseball produced two championships.
 That sounds bad, but the first 97 seasons produced zero championships.
 So the franchise is sort of on a roll.

 Before the 2023 season starts, let’s take a look at how we got here.
 Over the course of the next few newsletters, we’ll revisit every Phillies season.

-1883: The first Phillies season ever (although they were more commonly called the Quakers until 1890).
+1883: The first Phillies season ever (although a number of sources indicate that they were more commonly called the Quakers until 1890).
 Team goes 17-81.
 On the bright side, they set franchise records for everything.